Apalachicola Province: English contacts

 In 1682, Henry Woodward and others from the Carolina colony began trading with the people of what is now western South Carolina and Georgia, reaching the Chattahoochee River in 1685.
 The Spanish reacted immediately.
 Juan Márquez Cabrera, governor of Florida, sent soldiers from St. Augustine to Apalachee Province.
 Antonio Matheos, deputy governor in Apalache Province, set out in September for the Apalachicola Province before the reinforcements arrived, hoping to capture the English traders.
 The English and many of the Apalachicolas fled.
 Matheos destroyed a half-built English stockade north of the falls of the Chattahoochee, and returned to Apalachee.
 The Carolinians quickly returned to the Apalachicola towns, and in December Matheos returned up the river, under orders from Governor Cabrera to burn the towns if they did not surrender the English traders to him.
 The traders and many of the Apalachicolas again fled.
 Matheos summoned the chiefs of the towns to meet him at Coweta.
 Eight chiefs attended the meeting, and were pardoned.
-The chiefs of Coweta, Kasihta, Tuskeegee, and Koloni refused, and their towns were burned.
+The chiefs of Coweta, Kasihta, Tuskegee, and Koloni refused, and their towns were burned.
 Matheos then returned to Apalachee.
-Tuskeegee and Koloni quickly rebuilt after their towns had been burned, and behaved in a friendly manner towards the Spanish.
+Tuskegee and Koloni quickly rebuilt after their towns had been burned, and behaved in a friendly manner towards the Spanish.
 Coweta and Kasihta did not initially return to the former sites of their towns, and became openly hostile towards the Spanish, ceasing trade with them.

 The English traders soon returned to the Chattahoochee.
 The Spanish sent three more expeditions to capture the English in the following three years, without success.
 In 1689 the Spanish built a stockade near the town of Coweta, and left 20 Spanish soldiers and 20 Apalachees to hold it.
 In 1690 the towns of Cueta (Coweta) and Casista (Cusseta) moved to the interior of Georgia, closer to their trading partners in Carolina.
 Pirates threatened St. Augustine in 1690, and the garrison in the stockade on the Chattahoochee was withdrawn to St. Augustine, destroying the stockade as they left.
 Other towns along the Chattahoochee left later for central Georgia, as well.
 Spanish records state that Apalachicola Province was completely abandoned by the spring of 1692.